Denise Brusveen, Columbia County Board 2026 spring election April 7th

 Restore Trust

 Party politics has no place in county government, so I will continue to be a fair and independent voice.
-Rules have been tossed aside by many with no recourse this term.
+Rules continue to be tossed aside by many with no recourse this term.
 This is not okay, and I will fight to restore your trust in your county government and represent you with strong morals and unwavering integrity.

 Increase Transparency